mbestavros/workshops/command-line/README.md

 If there are any other commands you'd like to run on shell start, you can dump them in your dotfiles.
 You can do some neat stuff with it.

-## Package Managers: apt-get
+## Package Managers: apt

-On Windows and Ubuntu Linux (but not on Mac), you should by default have the ``apt-get`` package manager installed.
+On Windows and Ubuntu Linux (but not on Mac), you should by default have the ``apt`` package manager installed.
 This can be used to get command-line utilities.
 We'll get a few fun ones and then demonstrate how they work.

-	$ sudo apt-get install lolcat
+	$ sudo apt install lolcat
-	$ sudo apt-get install python-pip
+	$ sudo apt install python-pip
-	$ sudo apt-get install cowsay
+	$ sudo apt install cowsay

-You can get pretty much any command-line utility using apt-get.
+You can get pretty much any command-line utility using apt.

 ## Install lolcat and fortune (for Mac users)